What is SOAR?

 How does SOAR work?

-SOAR knows that the application process for SSI/SSDI benefits is really hard, especially for people with disabilities who are also homeless.
+SOAR knows that the application process for SSI/SSDI benefits is hard, especially for people with disabilities who are also homeless.
 SOAR trains caseworkers to help people apply successfully for SSI/SSDI on the first try and avoid lengthy appeals.

-In North Carolina, 75% of applications prepared by a SOAR Caseworker were approved on the first application.
+In North Carolina, 75% of applications prepared by a SOAR Caseworker for SSI/SSD were approved on the first application.
 This is compared to a national approval rate of about 15% for SOAR-eligible individuals who applied without assistance.

 Who is eligible for SOAR?